 Deep Creek Trail

-An easy walk that begins at the end of the Deep Creek Road, 1⁄2 mile beyond the Deep Creek Campground turnoff.
-The Deep Creek area is located north of Bryson City (follow the signs through downtown Bryson).
-You can see two waterfalls, Indian Creek and Tom Branch, by walking about two miles roundtrip on this route.
+The Deep Creek waterfalls loop begins at the end of Deep Creek Road, 1⁄2 mile beyond the Deep Creek Campground turnoff.
+The Deep Creek area is located north of Bryson City.

 Gregory Ridge Trail

-The first two miles of this trail offer good wildflower viewing.
+The first two miles of the Gregory Ridge Trail offer good wildflower viewing.
 To get there, take Cades Cove Loop Road just past the Cable Mill area.
 Turn onto Forge Creek Road and follow it to the end.

 Kanati Fork Trail